 If there are expressions where optionally added items are described along with such words as “when desired,” “if necessary,” “preferably,” etc., there are some cases that the statement of the claims is not clear.
 Further, if there are recitations where numerical ranges include zero, for example, 0 to 10%, such a claim may be unclear since it is unclear as to whether the component concerned should be included or not, i.e., indispensable or optional.

-Do ambiguous terms indicating extent automatically render a claim invalid due to indefiniteness?
+Do vague terms indicating extent automatically render a claim invalid due to indefiniteness?

 Can a claim be defined by objectives to be attained?